How Long Does iCloud Backup Take

 If your iCloud backup is taking forever, then it can be attributed to some conditions, such as:

-- Amount of data on your iOS device.
-If you have large amounts of photos and video (more than 5000 items), you must wait days for the backup process to complete.
+• Amount of data on your iOS device.
+If you have significant amounts of photos and video (more than 5000 items), you must wait days for the backup process to complete.

 How long does iCloud backup take?
-Generally, if you encounter issues with your iCloud backup process taking forever, your best bet might be to contact the ISP first for a quick resolution or fumble around with your IP/TCP settings for a change.
+Generally, if you encounter issues with your iCloud backup process taking forever, your best bet might be to contact the ISP first for a quick resolution or change your IP/TCP settings.
 You can confirm this by downloading a basic speed test APP to measure your upload bandwidth.

 If your iCloud backup process is going slower than usual, you may take the following ways to try and fix the speed: